 There are thousands of groups on Facebook.
-Many of them are at a community level.
-Try searching for your local town or city name.
+Some have a local focus, others have a wider catchment.
+If your project is national, try to find groups which are likely to understand the needs of your recipients.
 Don't forget to join our community group too!